markushaslinger/dotnet-project-templates-leo/readme.md

   - Shared project with utility classes
   - Unit test project
   - Integration test project (WebApplicationFactory & Testcontainers)
-- Demonstrates fully configured application with DI, logging (Serilog), application settings, testing & UOW based data access
+- Demonstrates fully configured application with validation, DI, logging (Serilog), application settings, testing & UOW based data access
   - Sample entities can be easily replaced, while configuration should be a good default for most projects
 - Includes a `.http` requests file with sample requests
 - Migrations can be managed via provided script